-The Evangel University Department of Science and Technology is dedicated to the spiritual, academic and social growth of every student.
+The Evangel University Department of Natural and Applied Sciences is dedicated to the spiritual, academic and social growth of every student.
 The department’s purpose is to provide an excellent scientific education that is thoroughly integrated with the University’s emphasis on the development of strong Christian character.
 Within this framework, students must contend with new scientific, social, ethical, and technological challenges.
 Students learn to communicate technical concepts clearly and effectively and exhibit analytical thinking and problem-solving skills.

 The Chemistry Education major normally requires at least one year of coursework in high school chemistry, and for the Unified Science track, one year of high school biology.
 Students not having this background can expect to take introductory courses during their freshman year at Evangel.

 The chemistry portion of the major consists of 40 credits of core science courses satisfying Missouri certification requirements necessary to become a secondary chemistry teacher.
 The 34 credits in education are certification requirements for all secondary teachers regardless of major.
 In addition to the academic coursework in education, a chemistry education major will have three field experiences in public schools assisting high school chemistry/science teachers followed by the student teaching field experience during the final semester.

 Program Plan (pdf)